snikproject/virtuoso-import-docker/README.md

 # Virtuoso Import Docker

 The purpose of this docker is to load graph dumps into a linked virtuoso store container.
+Currently we are working to support a linke `tenforce/virtuoso` container.

 Dump data can be inserted to the import container through an exposed volume or with a git repository declared as an environment variable.
 To enable cloning of private git repositories the import container exposes its `/root/.ssh` folder for SSH key insertion.